Arcadia-Science/toxin-facilitators/README.md

 # Discovery of Novel Toxin Facilitators
-The strike team is interested in finding non-toxic elements that may facilitate toxins in venoms or poisons reach their final destination.
-This could encompass proteins, peptides, small molecules, lipids, etc. Mining proteomes from diverse venoms might lead to promising non-toxic elements that can aid in drug delivery.

-This README first summarizes the computational approach we are taking for mining venom proteomes for facilitator proteins that might aid toxins to persist in the host environment and reach their target destination.
+We are interested in finding non-toxic elements that may facilitate toxins in venoms or poisons reach their final destination.
+This could encompass proteins, peptides, small molecules, lipids, etc. This README first summarizes the computational approach we are taking for mining venom proteomes for facilitator proteins that might aid toxins to persist in the host environment and reach their target destination.
+The rest of the README outlines the different programs and scripts used throughout the analysis.

 ## Background
 - We hypothesize that there are conserved facilitator proteins that are non-toxic but facilitate toxins in venoms and poisons to reach their final destination
 - The first two ideas under the umbrella of this hypothesis are that toxins and potentially facilitator proteins are 1) Cysteine rich (since toxins have a lot of disulfide bonds) and 2) Potentially are fused to the toxin itself.
-- There are several publicly available transcriptomes of venom from animals, insects, etc. and can be used for _de novo_ transcriptome assembly and annotation to obtain proteins or directly retrieve the proteins already annotated from these datasets and perform downstream analyses.
+- There are several publicly available venom transcriptomes from animals, insects, etc. and can be used to predict proteins or directly retrieve the proteins already annotated from these datasets and perform downstream analyses.

 ## Planned Approach
 1. Download proteins from the TSA for venom gland accessions that have proteins available.
 Otherwise download transcribed RNA sequences and predict ORFs/proteins, currently using `transdecoder`.